getml/getml-demo/integration/databricks/README.md

-# Databricks Delta Lake Ingestion
+# Databricks Data Integration

-This directory contains scripts to ingest data from GCS into Databricks Delta Lake for use with getML's Databricks Feature Store integration notebook.
+This directory contains modules for ingesting data from GCS into Databricks Delta Lake and preparing population tables for getML feature engineering.

 ## Prerequisites